plevart/streamx/README.md

 streamx
 =======

-More or less usefull extensions to java.util.stream API
+More or less useful extensions to java.util.stream API